 - nature of a particular mental disorder and link to future risks

 - level of security required to treat a patient and manage risk

-When advising colleagues in the care of patients deemed to be a risk to others, forensic psychiatrists will need to be competent to provide a detailed forensic psychiatry assessment including advice on:
+When advising colleagues in the care of patients deemed to be a risk to others, forensic psychiatrists will need to be competent to provide a detailed assessment including advice on:

-- risk assessment including use of structured risk assessments
+- risk of harm to others, including use of structured risk assessment/professional judgement tools

 - risk management

 - expertise on pharmacological and psychological treatment approaches to violent behaviours associated with mental disorders

 - psychodynamic formulation of the case, including psychotherapeutic strategy